-Yoga is a Sanskrit word that translates to mean join, unite or merge.
-It is both an art and a science designed to align the human mind to a state of equilibrium, balance and unity with universal consciousness.
-Yoga developed from early eastern philosophy.
-The main sources are found in The Upanishads, a sub–section of The Vedas, which are Hindu scriptures revealing the ‘the end of knowledge’.
-The oldest records date back to between 800–400BC and they explore the questions of who and what we are and the essential nature of Brahman, the universal consciousness, the governing force of nature or supreme spirit.
+Yoga is a Sanskrit word that translates to mean join, unite, or merge.
+It is an ancient practice that is both an art and a science developed from Hindu scriptures that date back to between 800-400BC.
+They explore the questions of who and what we are and designed to align the human mind with the essential nature of universal consciousness as the governing force of nature.

-Yoga at the YLC is non–competitive.
-With a wide range of yoga to suit most individuals, even within a group setting a good teacher will encourage the practitioner to develop at their own pace, and ultimately steer them to become the master of their own body.
-There are moderations to most asanas to suit every individual, but it’s important to find the right class and teacher for you and your body.
-A more dynamic and aerobic style of yoga won’t suit someone looking for a gentle practice.
+A good teacher will encourage you to develop at your own pace and steer you towards mastery of your body.
+With a range of yoga to suit most individuals, it is important to find the right class and teacher for you and your body.
+A more dynamic and aerobic style of yoga is unsuitable for someone looking for a gentle practice.

 The Yoga Light Centre offers both online and studio classes with 1-1 tuition available for those wanting a more personal practice specific to their need.